whitneyburton/portfolios/students/alex_tideman/20151119-alex_tideman-m4.markdown

 ### Attendance

-This module I attended all days and classes on-time with the exception of an absence on Friday, September 4th.
+This module I attended all days and classes on-time.

 ### Work